ruisantos78/Laboratory/README.md

 For simplified project management, we provide a Makefile with the following commands:

+- make start: Built and start all containers.
 - make build-server: Start the DynamoDB and API containers.
 - make build-client: Start the client container.
 - make kill: Stop and remove all containers.